Commit-Gated

 Canonical Layer

 The Commit Authority atomically advances the canonical pointer via CAS — the linearization point of the system.
-Canonical History is append-only, tamper-detectable via replay verification, and deterministically replayable.
+Canonical History is append-only and tamper-evident.
+Under the model assumptions, conformant verifiers can recompute canonical progression and authorization decisions from that history.

 03